Short answer

 Why the tokenomics are credible

 Tokenomics can be written in two ways: as a marketing document that makes the token sound attractive, or as an honest technical specification of how the token works.
-Aeredium's white paper v3.7 reads like the latter.
+Aeredium's tokenomics v3.9 reads like the latter, but it also includes supply-risk details readers should not ignore.

 Those disclosures remove the most common token manipulation levers.
 A project trying to pump a token doesn't publish tokenomics saying "our token gives you no special rights."
 That honesty is itself a trust signal.
-The full allocation breakdown and vesting tables are in the AER token guide.
+At the same time, v3.9 shows Private Sale becoming fully vested by month 6 while KIMA Conversion holders remain on a 12-month cliff plus 36-month linear vesting schedule.
+The full allocation breakdown and vesting tables are in the AERX token guide.

 What's still ahead